lsprangers/implementations-and-systems-design/design_systems/search_system/README.md

     - Users have a history of item usage
 - A ***query*** comes in at some time, usually from a user, and we would recommend items for that query
     - A query can be considered the general context / information a system uses to make recommendations
+- An ***[embedding](../../other_concepts/EMBEDDINGS.md#embeddings)*** is a way to create numeric representations of items, users, and queries which help us in the steps below
 - Recommendation Scenarios:
     - *Log-On:* When a user logs on and the system will recommend items to them
     - *Search:* When a user queries for a specific item and we return items based on that query
     - For each of the types above we will need to *project* the query context into some sort of *embedding space* and ultimately return some sort of Top K item results to the user
 - General architecture:
     - ***Candidate Generation:*** is where we efficiently distill the entire corpus of items down to a manageable size - this typically has high precision where anything we return is good, but we might have missed some good items in the process
-    - ***Scoring:*** is where we take the distilled space and run large scale heavy computations against the query / user context to decide on the best videos.
+    - ***Retrieval and Scoring:*** is where we take the distilled space and run large scale heavy computations against the query / user context to decide on the best videos.
 This step typically has high recall where we will ensure we get every possible candidate the user might find interesting
-    - ***Re-Ranking:*** Takes into account user history and metadata to remove items from scoring that other systems / history have explicitly stated aren't relevant.
-We wouldn't want to do this in scoring since it would cause lag and we want to keep that system generally abstract.
-This step also helps us to do experimentation, freshness, and fairness of item retrieval.
+    - ***Re-Ranking:*** Takes into account user history, current trends, and other policies we might want to have included in our system that change more quickly.
+Typical policies include pirated content, child restrictions, user personalization, and clickbait removes, among many other policies.
+We woudln't want to include all of this in our generic candidate generation or ranking steps since it'd ultimately cause heavy retraining and recomputing of our Embedding Space

 # History
 Over time recommendation / search systems have gone through a lot of changes